 With over 240,000 acres of public land surrounding Eagle River, there is a lot to explore with hundreds of trails.
 The different trails will take you past glimmering lakes, peaceful forests and who knows, you might spot an eagles nest while you are out.
 A few of our favorite hikes are listed in guest room welcome books!
 Please see our resources tab for more information and trail maps.

 One of our best kept secrets: there are over 100 waterfalls within 100 miles of the Hiawatha Lodge!
 With varying hiking distances and waterfall features, there are sure to be a few that appeal to your travel style.
-We featured a few in April of 2016 – check out our blog for more resources!

 Many of our area’s hiking trails are open to snowshoers during the snowy months.
 We love how the same trails looks so different at opposite times of the year.
 You can follow a well-worn trail such as Tara Lila, or break in a fresh trail on a more secluded path and discover a part of the Northwoods you have never seen before.
 Click here to visit our resources page for trail maps.